 - Children aged 6 months to 10 years who are on long-term aspirin therapy

-The Highton Clinic will have a number of scheduled sessions running every weekday at lunch time as well as some Saturday morning sessions.
+The Highton Clinic will have a number of scheduled sessions running every weekday.
 Alternatively we also have a practice nurse that consults each week day who is available for flu vaccine appointments if the session times are not suitable.

-The estimated delivery date of the vaccine is middle of April 2017.
+The estimated delivery date of the vaccine is middle of late April 2018.

-We ask for patients to contact the surgery at the end of March/ early April for more information regarding availability.
+We ask for patients to contact the surgery mid to late April for more information regarding availability.